 A folio of evidence of learning (summative assessment) on which the achievement standard is awarded.

-Consider all the evidence of achievement in the folio with reference to the expected standard described in the Standard elaborations assist in making an on-balance judgment by describing the characteristics of student work in a folio, A to E. Australian Curriculum achievement standard.
-When looking at the Is the pattern of evidence at the expected standard?
-How well does the The pattern of evidence is The pattern of evidence is below the expected skills? at the expected standard. standard. valued features: Are the characteristics in Are the characteristics in the evidence of learning the evidence of learning researching best described as C or B best described as D or E?
-Interpreting and or A? analysing Communicating \ How well does recent Is there an 'easy-fit' or match to one of the standards for all the valued features?
-In this case, the on-balance learning in judgment will be obvious.
+Consider all the evidence of achievement in the folio with reference to the expected standard described in the Australian Curriculum achievement standard.

+Is the pattern of evidence at the expected standard?

+The pattern of evidence is at the expected standard.

+The pattern of evidence is below the expected standard.

+Are the characteristics in the evidence of learning best described as C or B or A?

+Are the characteristics in the evidence of learning best described as D or E?

+Is there an 'easy-fit' or match to one of the standards for all the valued features?
+In this case, the on-balance judgment will be obvious.

 If there is uneven performance across the valued features, weigh up the contribution of each valued feature across the range and balance of the assessments and decide whether the pattern of evidence of learning is more like an A or B or C etc.

-pattern of evidence of achievement, consider:
+When looking at the pattern of evidence of achievement, consider:

-- evidence of student learning demonstrate understanding and
+- How well does the evidence of student learning demonstrate understanding and skills?

-- What is the pattern of achievement in the
+- What is the pattern of achievement in the valued features:

 - Knowledge and understanding

-- Questioning and
+- Questioning and researching

+- Interpreting and analysing

+- Communicating

-- evidence of student understanding and skills demonstrate student progress?
+- How well does recent evidence of student learning in understanding and skills demonstrate student progress?modes demonstrate progress?